Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 ### 3. Variable

 Variables are used to store our value.
 Our value can be numeric or characters for example to store a Phone no we can use `int` type variable and to store our name we can use `string` type variable with name for each variable.

-Variables can be local or Global.
-For Example, we can say if we buy a new TV , TV Service man will come and setup the TV in our home .He will give his contact number for future contacts .Usually what we do is take a memo paper and write his contact number and keep it in a common place or in a wallet of ours.
-If we keep the memo in a Commonplace everyone who is visiting our house can see that contact number.
-Global or public variables are similar to this.
+**Variables can be local or Global**.
+For Example, we can say if we buy a new TV , TV Service man will come and setup the TV in our home.
+He will give his contact number for future contacts.
+Usually what we do is take a memo paper and write his contact number and keep it in a common place or in a wallet of ours.

+If we keep the memo in a Common place everyone who is visiting our house can see that contact number. **Global or public variables** are similar to this.
 If we declared the variable as Global, All the Methods inside the class can access the variable.
 If we store the memo Only in our wallet, we can see the contact number.
 Local or private variables are similar to this.

 Syntax for variable:

 `Access-Modifiers Data-Type Variable-Name`

 By default the Access-Modifiers are by private, we can also use public to variable.

 Example of Variable:

 {% highlight csharp %}